maarten-dp/flastapi/README.md

 # Introduction

-Flaskapi is a small flask plugin to enable a Fastapi-like interface to build API endpoints using pydantic.
+Flastapi is a small flask plugin to enable a Fastapi-like interface to build API endpoints using pydantic.

 Current features are:
 - path parameters using flask paths